SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

               OR "consumption" OR "consume$" OR "efficien*"
-              OR ("energy efficien*" NEAR/5 ("housing" OR "building$" OR "construction$")) OR "Sustainable Building and Construction Initiative" OR "SBCI" OR "cleaner production"
-              OR "certification" OR "certificate$" OR "label$" OR "labelling" )
+              OR ("energy efficien*" NEAR/5 ("housing" OR "building$" OR "construction$")) OR "Sustainable Building and Construction Initiative" OR "SBCI" OR "certification" OR "certificate$" OR "label$" OR "labelling" )
           )
+          OR "cleaner production"
           OR "ecolabelling" OR "ecolabel$" OR "eco labelling" OR "eco labels" OR "environmental label$" OR
             (
               ("footprint" OR "lifecycle$" OR "life cycle$" OR "cradle to cradle" OR "cradle-to-cradle") NEAR/3 ("product$" OR "service$" OR "material$" OR "analy?is" OR "analy?es" OR "analy?e" OR "assessment$" OR "assess" OR "assessed")
             )
-          OR "ecobuildin$"
+          OR "ecobuildin$" OR "eco-building*"
           OR "environmentally sound technologies"
           OR (("design*" OR "technolog*" OR "housing" OR "building$" OR "construction$") NEAR/3 ("green" OR "eco" OR "sustainab*"))
     )